 By: Madeleine Ortiz

-Anyone who has gone on a diet, lost weight and then gained any or all of it back knows that permanent weight loss is not easy to do alone.
+Anyone who has gone on a diet, lost weight, and then gained any or all of it back, knows that permanent weight loss is not easy to do alone.
 More and more evidence is showing that the best way to lose weight and keep it off is with the support of a medical professional.
-But talking to a doctor about weight can feel intimidating…Use our six tips to get the most out of any office visit and get on your way to weight loss success.
+Talking to a doctor about weight can feel intimidating, so use our six tips to get the most out of any office visit and be on your way to weight loss success.

 Doctors offices are busy, and appointments are often scheduled with little or no time to spare in between patients.
 To prevent feeling rushed, Dr. Terenzi, a primary care physician, suggests calling the office ahead of time and letting the staff know you will need extra time.
 Politely explaining that you have specific questions and topics you need to discuss with your provider that will require more time than usual helps the office prepare and allows you to have a more relaxed and beneficial visit with your doctor.